 A Rec Club is group of individuals who are organized to further their interests, participate, compete and share in a particular sport or recreational activity.
 A club is voluntarily organized and run by a student executive.
-Clubs are primarily open to students but staff, alumni and community members may participate on a limited basis.
+Clubs are primarily open to students, but staff and alumni may participate on a limited basis.

 Potential club organizers should consider the following “minimum criteria” before submitting a proposal:

 - Are there suitable facilities (within the Athletic Facilities) available for the proposed sport of activity to take place?